lazywinadmin/lazywinadmin.github.io/_posts/2014/2014-09-01-PowerShell_-_Sum_similar_entries_from_multiple_CSV_files.md

 Here is a sample of daily CSV file result after the parsing has done its job:
 <div>
 </div><div class="separator" style="clear: both; text-align: center;"></div><div class="separator" style="clear: both; text-align: center;"></div><div class="separator" style="clear: both; text-align: center;"><a href="{{ base_path }}/images/2014/20140901_PowerShell_-_Sum_similar_entries_from_multiple_CSV_files/2014-09-01_16-47-54__862795648__-197x157.png" imageanchor="1" style="margin-left: 1em; margin-right: 1em;"><img border="0" src="{{ base_path }}/images/2014/20140901_PowerShell_-_Sum_similar_entries_from_multiple_CSV_files/2014-09-01_16-47-54__862795648__-197x157.png" /></a></div><div class="separator" style="clear: both; text-align: center;"></div>
-So at the end of the month I have a bunch of CSV files that were generated during the months and &nbsp;I need to know how many time each domains were accessed.
+So at the end of the month I have a bunch of CSV files that were generated during the months and I need to know how many time each domains were accessed.